 What Can I Do If I Am Charged By The Police?

 If you have been charged by the police, we can help you.
 We help people just like you across all of the Ontario and Quebec courts as well as some locations in the northern United States.
 You’re going to have questions that will need answers and you’ll also need some basic information so that you can make informed decisions.
 Hiring a paralegal to fight your charge at court is often times more cost effective than simply pleading guilty and paying your court fine.
-A conviction can result in serious consequences such as a court fine, a record of conviction, demerit points, CVOR points, insurance increases, licence suspensions or cancellations, and even imprisonment if you’ve been charged with a very serious offence.
+A conviction can result in serious consequences such as a court fine, a record of conviction, demerit points, CVOR points, insurance increases, license suspensions or cancellations, and even imprisonment if you’ve been charged with a very serious offence.